-Clive Bowman has a degree in Economics and an honors degree in Law from the Australian National University.
-He also holds a graduate diploma in Applied Finance and Investment from the Securities Institute of Australia and has completed the IPAA Advanced Insolvency course.
+Clive Bowman has a degree in Economics and an honours degree in Law from the Australian National University.
+He also holds a graduate diploma in Applied Finance and Investment from the Securities Institute of Australia and has completed the Insolvency Practitioners Association of Australia ("IPAA") Advanced Insolvency course.

-Mr Bowman began his career at law firm Minter Ellison and then moved to Denton Hall (now SNR Denton) in London, where he continued to practise as a litigation lawyer.
+Mr Bowman began his career at law firm Minter Ellison and then moved to Denton Hall (now SNR Denton) in London, where he continued to practice as a litigation lawyer.
 In 1997 Mr Bowman became involved in litigation funding and has been with IMF since its listing.

-Mr Bowman became an Executive Director of IMF on 23 February 2011 and heads up IMF's case selection committee and investment manager's committee.
+Mr Bowman became an Executive Director of IMF on 23 February 2011 and heads up IMF's case selection committee and investment managers committee.